 Professor Ruth Harris works in the Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care at King’s College London.
+(458 words)

 The widespread practice of intentional rounding (IR) in England may not the best way for nurses to deliver care and IR makes a minor contribution, if at all, to the way nursing staff engage with patients.
 This is the main finding of our study that was commissioned and funded by the National Institute for Health Research (NIHR).